 In the Dhyanalinga, energy has been pushed to its highest point and locked through an intense process of prana prathistha¹.
 As Sadhguru describes it, the Linga form allows energy to be brought to the highest intensity at which it can still retain a form.
 Beyond that, it moves into formlessness.

 The physical form of Dhyanalinga - the black granite stone - is just scaffolding for this energy form.
 Even if this were to be removed now, the energy form that exists there cannot be destroyed.
 It is eternally present and available to all.

 Read more about articles explore various aspects of the science and mysticism behind the making of Dhyanalinga.

-Every Guru Purnima, creating the right ambiance for the millions of devotees who seek Dhyanalinga's grace takes enormous effort and resources.
+Creating the right ambiance for the millions of devotees who seek Dhyanalinga's grace takes enormous effort and resources.
 This year, although devotees are not visiting in person, millions of them will seek to experience Dhyanalinga online.
 We invite you to contribute towards malas, deepams, vastram and various other arrangements that will aid in establishing a conducive atmosphere for all.
 Your contribution will go a long way in ensuring that no one who seeks goes untouched by Dhyanalinga.
 Pranam, Dhyanalinga Team

 Very very energetic and meditative.
 Wonderful place.